-- 4.65 NIE networks must manage its network to cater for growth in demand (or potential reduction in demand) due to change in consumption by existing consumers, new consumers (or consumers leaving) and demand for generation connections. - 4.66 The way which demand will change in the future may differ from the past due to changes in policy, technology and incentives.
+- 4.79 We acknowledge the mixed views of respondents to this matter.
+It is essential NIE Networks manage its network to cater for growth in demand (or potential reduction in demand) due to change in consumption by existing consumers, new consumers (or consumers leaving) and demand for generation connections. - 4.80 The way which demand will change in the future may differ from the past due to changes in policy, technology and incentives.
 In recent years, incentives to reduce carbon emissions have resulted in demand for distributed generation connections, for example.
 These have changed, and sometimes reversed energy flows on the distribution network which has become a key driver for network investment.
 In the future, changes in incentives and technology might result in distributed energy storage and other measures to reduce peak demands.
 Improved technology and a general drive for energy efficiency might begin to off-set growth from new connections.
-Major changes in the generation

-- market through I-SEM and the need to deliver security of supply might require changes to the transmission and distribution networks. - 4.67 We expect NIE Networks to assess the impact that these and other changes may have on the transmission and distribution networks, refreshing its assessment of future energy flows to take account of embedded generation and demand side management options as it does so.
-The company should assess a range of strategic scenarios and planning assumptions, including (i) assumed growth rates and (ii) strategic view on metering (to meet consumer needs and the longer term requirement of smart metering readiness), and describe how it has assessed risk and uncertainty when developing its plans for investment in RP6.
-In parallel with this process, we will engage with NIE Networks to develop network load indices to reflect the current state of the network, provide a basis for assessing future investment and monitoring delivery.
+Major changes in the generation market through I-SEM and the need to deliver security of supply might require changes to the transmission and distribution networks. - 4.81 We expect NIE Networks to assess the impact that these and other changes may have on their network, refreshing its assessment of future energy flows to take account of embedded generation and demand side management options as it does so. - 4.82 The company should assess a range of strategic scenarios and planning assumptions using latest best estimates and the Northern Ireland context.
+These would include: (i) assumed growth rates and (ii) strategic view on metering (to meet consumer needs and the longer term requirement of smart metering readiness), and describe how it has assessed risk and uncertainty when developing its plans for investment in RP6. - 4.83 In parallel with this process, we will engage with NIE Networks to develop network load indices to reflect the current state of the network, provide a basis for assessing future investment and monitoring delivery.